 Lung cancer is a leading cause of death from cancer in Canada, and early diagnosis in primary care remains challenging.
 It is still the most common non-skin malignancy diagnosed in Canada.
 In 2015, it was estimated to represent 14% of all new cases of cancer and accounted for 275 of all deaths attributed to cancer.
 At the end of this session, participants will be able to: 1) identify the burden of cancer disease attributed to lung cancer; 2) list the various modalities available to screen for lung cancer; 3) discuss the pros and cons of screening for lung cancer with their patients; and 4) identify which patients in their practice are most appropriate for and likely to benefit from screening.
 During this session we will review statistics related to lung cancer in Canada, review the current literature and recommendations with respect to screening, and provide information to participants that will demonstrate how this can be integrated into their practices to benefit their patients.
 F132404 Healing Tunes: The art and science of a medical song 12:30-13:30 Ted Jablonski, MD, CCFP, FCFP, Calgary, AB; William (Bill) Eaton, MD, CCFP, FCFP, St. John's, NL This session is not certified by the CFPC.

-Members may claim one non-certified Group Learning credit per hour of participation.
+This session may be eligible for non-certified credits.

 Learning Objectives:

-1. recognize the science linking music, medicine, and the art of healing - 2. learn how to mine your creativity and convert daily medical experiences into lyrics and songs - 3. learn by example and enjoy a collection of medical songs ranging from hilarious to gut-wrenching Description:
+- 1. recognize the science linking music, medicine, and the art of healing - 2. learn how to mine your creativity and convert daily medical experiences into lyrics and songs - 3. learn by example and enjoy a collection of medical songs ranging from hilarious to gut-wrenching